rg1107/Flipr-ML/README.md

 It is present in Variable_Description.xlsx

-### Diuresis.csv file contains the Diuresis values from 20-March till 27-March 2020 (Includes Model Prediction)
+### Diuresis.csv file contains the Diuresis values from 20-March till 27-March 2020 (Includes time series model Prediction)

 ## Models and Steps taken are described in Solution_Sheet.pdf